Meet The Team

 Daleth (she/her) is an undergraduate student of the Class of 2027 at Providence College, double majoring in Public and Community Service Studies and Political Science, with minors in Sociology and Latin American Studies.

-Originally from Springfield, Massachusetts, her work focuses on immigration justice, community-engaged research, and strengthening the relationship between Providence College and the surrounding community.
+Originally from Springfield, Massachusetts, her work focuses on immigration justice and community-engaged research.
 Daleth is the President of the Providence Immigrant Rights Coalition (PIRC), a student organization she helped re-establish on campus to support immigrant students and build deeper ties with local immigrant communities.
-She is also involved in Dance Club and PC Firsts, and is passionate about creating inclusive, justice-driven spaces both on and off campus.
+She is also involved in the Dance Club, PC Firsts, an organization for first-generation students, and is passionate about creating inclusive, justice-driven spaces both on and off campus.